unyt-org/articles/articles/embedded-reactivity.md

 *The features described in this article are still in an early stage of development.
 The behaviour might change significantly in the future and the functionality could be completely removed.*

-## Overview of the UIX reactivity model
+## Overview of the current DATEX/UIX reactivity model

-UIX has a fine-grained reactivity model that provides inherent reactivity for values wrapped with `$$()`.
+DATEX JS has a fine-grained reactivity model that provides inherent reactivity for values wrapped with `$$()`.

 Updating reactive values works exactly the same as with normal values:
 ```ts